TRANSPORT DECISION MAKING: THEORY AND PRACTICE

 Aim and contents of the course

 The first part of the course presents an overview of the peculiarities of transport economics, the transport demand and supply functions and the public regulation policies of transport industry.
-A seminar on hedonic price evaluation of transport infrastructure will be included.
+Moreover, the most frequently used transport choice models are presented.

-The second part focuses on Agent-based models, aiming at simulating the dynamic behavior of individual mobility stakeholders and their interconnections in complex social systems and at assessing both ex ante and ex post the impacts of potential public transport policies on individual behavior.
-The use of the opensource software “NetLogo” will be shown on June 20th .
+As regards, methods and models applied in transport economics, the course focuses in particular on: (i) one of the most used methodologies of transport infrastructure evaluation, CBA (Cost Benefit Approach); (ii) the Agent-Based Models, of more recent application in transport such as in other socio-economics issues.
+An introduction on Complexity Theory Economics, in which ABM could be included, is also explained.
+Some empirical works will be analyzed, in which the main aim is the simulation of the dynamic behavior of individual mobility stakeholders and their interconnections in complex social systems and/or the assessment both ex ante and ex post of the impacts of potential public transport policies on individual behavior.
+“NetLogo” open-source software will be also used.
 The software should be downloaded by the students on their PC, before coming to the lesson, from the web-site https://ccl.northwestern.edu/netlogo/

-Evaluation is based on two elements: ppt preparation and in-class presentation of the paper (70%) and ability to discuss the papers of the other students (30%).
-Only three grades are provided: failure; pass; pass with distinction.
+Evaluation is based on three elements: 1) contents of the literature review (70%); 2) ppt preparation and in-class presentation of the paper (20%) and 3) ability to discuss the papers of the other students (10%).

 Office hours: by appointment.